The Smaller and Lesser Known Cities of Spain Explored

-There is quite simply too much for the average person to see and do on one trip, unless you have a good few months in which to explore the country from top to bottom that is!
+It is quite simply too much for the average person to see and do on one trip unless you have a good few months in which to explore the country from top to bottom.

-But whilst these places are and will continue to be eternally popular, Spain still has so much more to explore.
+But while these places are and will continue to be eternally popular destinations, Spain still has so much more to explore.

-So if you want to get away from the usual cities, why not try and discover a hidden gem few others have on their travel wish list?
+So if you want to get away from the usual cities, why not venture to discover a hidden gem of which few others have on their bucket list?

 The Spanish City of Valencia